JakubFranek/Kapytal/logs/README.md

 # Note

 Kapytal logs are contained within the 'info' and 'debug' sub-folders.
-'Info' logs focus mainly on user actions and are therefore shorter.
+'Debug' logs contain a lot of detailed internal operation information.
-'Debug' logs also contain a lot of internal operation information, so they are significantly longer.
+'Info' logs are a subset of 'debug' logs and focus mainly on user actions.
+They are shorter and easier to read.